sitewards/modman-php/README.md

     cd $PROJECT
     modman init <basedir>

-If you don't specify a basedir the current working directory will be used
+If you don't specify a basedir (aka magento directory) the current working directory will be used.
+The basedir functionality is supposed to be used to move the .modman directory outside of the magento main directory.
+- That first of all helps to structure your projects better
+- But is also a security feature as modman might link sensitive data like docs into your magento magento main directory.

 link
 ====